Resources » Articles and Essays » Consumer Articles

 Consumer Reports Readers Rate Psychotherapy

-What does all the titles after your therapists name mean?
-Whats a Ph.D., Psy.D., M.Ed., MSW, etc. mean?
+What do all the titles after your therapist's name mean?
+What's a Ph.D., Psy.D., M.Ed., MSW, etc. mean?
 Find out here!

 Effects of Mood States on Social Judgments in Cyberspace by Storm King

-Learn the generic and trade name equivalent of a medication and also what it is used for.
+Learn the generic and trade name equivalent of a variety of medications as well as what their indications are.